We awoke to a beautiful day in the Algarve, and decided to drive to Albufeira, one of Southern Portugal’s resort towns…

 The landscape didn’t change a lot until we arrived at the entrance to Albufeira.
 For one, the palm-lined boulevard leading into town made seemed reminiscent of Beverley Hills.
 After passing the McDonald’s and supermarkets lining the main road on the outskirts of town, we caught a glimpse of the whitewashed old town, which follows a sharp decline into a bright blue sea.
 Depending on where you are in Albufeira, you can stand either on the cliffs overlooking the sea, or on the beach, straining your neck to look at the cliffside buildings.

 Albufeira is unlike the Algarve we’ve seen so far.
-It’s the beautiful beaches of the Algarve I saw in pictures, before we arrived: beaches of golden sand below sharp cliffs, and bordered by bright blue water.
-Back before we knew the world was round, the Algarve was considered the end of the world, and its easy to imagine nothingness looking out on to sea.
+It’s one of the most beautiful beaches of the Algarve I saw in pictures, before we arrived: beaches of golden sand below sharp cliffs, and bordered by bright blue water.
+Back before we knew the world was round, the Algarve was considered the end of the world, and it’s easy to imagine nothingness looking out on to sea.

 When our stomachs demanded we leave the sand for some food, we walked through the cobblestoned streets behind the waterfront and discovered that Albufeira, despite its natural beauty, is really rather tacky.
 It’s a package holiday destination, and the streets near the beach are lined with shops selling the ugliest bathing suits and hats I’ve seen, sports bars offering full English Breakfasts, and far too many tattoo parlours.
 There were so many tattoo shops, we decided a new reality show was in order: Albufeira Ink.
 Being low season during the day, many of the bars and restaurants were closed, but I imagine it to be not unlike package destinations such as Cancun during the high season.